 How to use Zapier Central

-Much in the same way you can train Zapier Chatbots to support your customers, you can train bots to support the rest of your work.
+Much in the same way you can train Zapier Chatbots to support your customers, you can use Zapier Central to train AI assistants to support the rest of your work.

-Zapier Central leverages the power of AI and automation so that you can train chatbots to automatically handle tasks across your favorite apps—all from one unified workspace.
-For example, you can create a planning bot that automatically adds specific Slack messages to Google Sheets, and then you can ask that bot questions about the contents of that sheet.
+Zapier Central leverages the power of AI and automation so that you can train assistants to automatically handle tasks across your favorite apps—all from one unified workspace.
+For example, you can create a planning assistant that automatically adds specific Slack messages to Google Sheets, and then you can ask that assistant questions about the contents of that sheet.

 Here's the short version of how to use Zapier Central.
 For detailed steps and more examples of what you can do with Central, check out our Zapier Central guide.

-3. From the bot builder page, click Untitled Bot and enter a new bot name.
+From the bot builder page, click Untitled and enter a new assistant name.

-4. Click Behaviors, and then click Create behavior to tell your bot how you want it to behave once it's triggered.
+Click Behaviors, and then click Create behavior to tell your assistant how you want it to behave once it's triggered.

-5. Click Instant actions, and then click + Add actions to instruct your bot to perform tasks.
+Click Instant actions, and then click + Add actions to instruct your assistant to perform tasks.

-6. Click Data sources, and then click + Add data source to upload resources you want the bot to refer to when triggered.
+Click Data sources, and then click + Add data source to upload resources you want the assistant to refer to when triggered.

-Similar to Zapier Chatbots, you can interact with your bot as you build to ensure it's working exactly the way you want.
+Similar to Zapier Chatbots, you can interact with your assistant as you build to ensure it's working exactly the way you want.

 Experiment and tweak as you go

-If you, like me, are new to building chatbots, your outputs may not hit the mark right from the start.
+If you, like me, are new to building chatbots and assistants, your outputs may not hit the mark right from the start.
 And that's ok.
 You and your bot are both learning—that's the whole point of training it.
 Refine your prompts and upload additional resources, if necessary.